DDTBOX/tutorials/DDTBox Tutorial.md

 **Generalised family-wise error rate control using permutation tests**

-*Intro for this approach, reread Groppe et al. and original paper*

 This method controls the generalised family-wise error rate, which means, with the probability of the set critical alpha, that the number of false discoveries does not exceed a set parameter u.
 As u is higher (and more false discoveries are allowed) the power of this method greatly increases, allowing more real effects to be detected.
 If u parameter is set to 0, then this procedure is the same as the Blair-Karniski permutation test described above.